Non Degree & Senior Citizens

 Your online application will be processed and you will then receive a second email notification.
 This second email notification may take as much as 24 hours.
 It will include important instructions about how to search the class schedule and scheduling your class, billing information, and most importantly, your WCU ID number.

-If you would like to review the class offerings for the upcoming summer term prior to submitting you Non-Degree online application, please view Search Classes
+If you would like to review the class offerings for the upcoming Spring 2015 term prior to submitting you Non-Degree online application, please view the Spring 2015 Course Schedule.

 The Graduate M.B.A. program does not permit self-scheduling of non-degree courses.
 Please contact the department for more information about scheduling coursework email@example.com